Skip Navigation

 3. Name of the current Assessment Liaison.

-As documentation of recommendations and action plans for continuous improvement is crucial, the Platform now includes specific fields/areas for systematic alignment with faculty recommendations examples.
+As documentation of recommendations and action plans for continuous improvement is crucial, the Platform now includes the following specific fields/areas for systematic alignment with faculty recommendations examples.

 • Curriculum (e.g., changes in course sequencing, program modality, course content, improving academic advisement process)